 Ensuring the customer is at the heart of every decision is crucial to the Board's strategy.
 This year, we have focused on our customers by building our DTC offering and working hard to understand more about them.
 We engage directly with customers through social media and continue to spend time learning about what they want and how we can help them.
-We continue to build on our relationship with the retailers we work with and have found that COVID has presented a huge opportunity to work with them during this challenging time.
+We continue to build on our relationship with the retailers we work with and have found that COVID has presented a huge opportunity to work.